Hometown Series: Eat, Sleep, and Play in Historic Herkimer, New York

 3.)
 Visit the Munson-Williams-Proctor Arts Museum

-Munson-Williams-Proctor Arts museum is an art museum that also offers art and photography classes throughout the year.
-The museum is home to many internationally recognized pieces of artwork, including American and European pieces.
+Munson-Williams-Proctor Arts museum is an art museum that also offers various exhibits, art and photography classes throughout the year.
+The museum is home to many internationally recognized American and European pieces.

 - Hours: Tuesday through Saturday 10am to 5pm, Sunday 1pm to 5pm, closed on Mondays